jax-ml/jax/jax/experimental/jax2tf/README.md

 jax.jit(f_jax)(np.float(42.))
 ```

-Another similar situation is when a function uses input values in
+Yet another unsupported situation is when the TF function
-place of shapes.
-In this case TF actually does compile the function
-but re-compiles it for each distinct value of the input.
-This is
-not allowed when used from JAX:
+is compileable but with dynamic output shapes:

 ```python
 def f_tf_dynamic_shape(x):